The No Patient Left Alone Act

 Woodhouse Visitation Policy

-All Woodhouse, Inc. consumers have the right to private, unsupervised visits from anyone they choose.
-The consumer, or their Guardian, may prohibit certain individuals from having access to the consumer.
+• The consumer, or their Guardian, may prohibit certain individuals from having access to the consumer.
 They may also choose to limit access to public or supervised visits.
 Certain former employees of Woodhouse, Inc. may be banned from the property, or from having contact with its consumers or employees.
-In order to maintain the privacy, dignity, and safety of the consumers, the following guidelines have been established by the Resident Government for all visitors:

-3. Visitors should dress accordingly to the activities of the day.
+• Visitors should dress accordingly to the activities of the day.
 For safety reasons, enclosed shoes are encouraged.
 Dangling jewelry is discouraged.

-4. No visitors may participate in the consumers’ self-care tasks.
+• No visitors may participate in the consumers’ self-care tasks.
 These duties will be performed by the direct care staff.

-5. The use or possession of drugs or alcohol at the facility is prohibited.
+• The use or possession of drugs or alcohol at the facility is prohibited.
 Arriving on the property while under the influence of drugs or alcohol will result in being asked to leave the property immediately.

-6. No smoking is permitted at the facility or on the grounds, including inside cars that are parked in the facility’s parking lot.
+• No smoking is permitted at the facility or on the grounds, including inside cars that are parked in the facility’s parking lot.

-7. The possession of any weapon, including pocketknives or pepper spray is prohibited.
+• The possession of any weapon, including pocketknives or pepper spray is prohibited.

-12. If a visitor appears to be sick, they may be asked to leave.
+• If a visitor appears to be sick, they may be asked to leave.